Higher rank rigidity for Berwald spaces: Higher rank rigidity

-\begin{proof} See the proof of Lemma 2.7 in \cite{BBE} for Riemannian case.
-For Berwald case, since the topology and measure on $T^1\tilde{M}$ are both equivalent to the ones in Riemannian case, we are done. \end{proof}
+is a subset of full measure in $\Re$. \end{enumerate} \end{lemma} We remark that for Berwald case, the topology and measure on $T^1\widetilde{M}$ above are both equivalent to the ones in Riemannian case.
+Thus the proof of Lemma 2.7 in \cite{BBE} for Riemannian case can be adapted here.